rashaad-meyer/ml_masters_uct/PyTorch/Notebooks/README.md

 the second was using a conv layer.
 The deconv layer managed to score an accuracy that was 1% higher than the conv layer after 5 epochs

+## 05_deconv_avg_blur_test

+In this experiment, the deconv layer was tested on how well it could learn to deblur images that have been blurred with an average blur filter.
+When adding padding to the images, the MSE managed to get lower than 0.01 but this could be due to a large portion of the pixels being 0(from padding).
+An experiment was also run without the padding and the MSE got to 0.025 instead.
+The deconv layer didn't do much deblurring and also decreased the image quality as well.
+A scaling factor (also a learnable param) was added after the deconv layer to help the deconv learn the inverse operation better

+## 06_deconv_gaussian_blur_test

+In this experiment, the deconv layer was tested on how well it could learn to deblur images that have been blurred with a gaussian blur filter.
+When adding padding to the images, the MSE managed to get to 0.027.
+Looking at the output, the deconv layer seemed to blur the image instead of deblurring it.

+### Future Experiment ideas:

+- Take out padding
+- Add learnable scaling factor

 ## 07_deconv_pytorch_cifar100